alexsavio/alexsavio.github.io/content/first_principles_software_observability.md

 **"Three pillars" as a definition.** This taxonomy describes data formats, not observability.
 You can have all three pillars and still be blind to production issues if the data lacks context, correlation, or queryability.
 Cindy Sridharan made this point in *Distributed Systems Observability* [Sridharan, 2018][sridharan-2018]: the pillars framework tricks teams into thinking the job is done once they've checked three boxes.
 It conflates the *representation* of signals with the *property* of being observable.

-**"Collect everything."** This is storage-vendor thinking.
+**"Collect everything".** This is storage-vendor thinking.
 It produces massive cost, massive noise, and a false sense of security.
 Teams drown in data they never query while missing the specific signals that would have caught the outage.
 The constraint from Truth #5 (attention is finite) kills this approach on contact.

-**"Dashboards = understanding."** Dashboards are answers to questions you've already asked.
+**"Dashboards = understanding".** Dashboards are answers to questions you've already asked.
 They excel at confirming known patterns and fail completely at surfacing unknown ones.
 Over-reliance on dashboards creates a dangerous illusion: the team feels informed because the screens look green, but the failure mode that takes them down won't have a panel.

-**"Observability is an ops problem."** If the developer who writes the code doesn't think about how it will be observed in production, no amount of post-hoc instrumentation fixes it.
+**"Observability is an ops problem".** If the developer who writes the code doesn't think about how it will be observed in production, no amount of post-hoc instrumentation fixes it.
 Observability is a design property (Truth #1), not an operational afterthought.
 Separating "who builds it" from "who observes it" guarantees that the wrong things get instrumented.

 ## Rebuilt From Scratch